Queenie (Carty-Williams novel): Reception

 As of 2021, according to Nielsen BookScan UK, the novel has sold 153,439 copies; 34,936 copies in hardback and 115,317 copies in paperback.
 Queenie entered the Sunday Times Bestseller hardback chart at number two, went on to win the Blackwell's Debut Book of the Year 2019 award and was shortlisted as Book of the Year by Waterstones, Foyles and Goodreads, as well as being runner-up for the Costa First Novel Award.
 At the British Book Awards in June 2020 Queenie won the Book of the Year category, while Bernardine Evaristo was chosen as Author of the Year, making them the first black authors to win the top prizes.
 Carty-Williams commented that while she was proud to have won the accolade, "I'm also sad and confused that I'm the first black AND female author to have won this award since it began."
 She also stated: "Overall, this win makes me hopeful that although I'm the first, the industry are waking up to the fact that I shouldn't and won't be the last."
 Queenie was selected for the longlist for the Women's Prize for Fiction 2020.
 In September 2020 the novel was runner-up in the Comedy Women in Print Prize (CWIP).

+Some writers have pointed out that the novel contains antisemitic tropes.

 Adaptation

-A TV adaptation of Queenie has been announced as being in development for Channel 4, with Carty-Williams as the screenwriter.
+A TV adaptation of Queenie was announced in 2019 as being in development for Channel 4, with Carty-Williams as the screenwriter.
 In August 2021, it was reported that the channel had commissioned an eight-episode drama series, with production starting in 2022.
+Dionne Brown will take the lead role, and the series will air in June 2024 in the UK.